colugomusic/dope/README.md

 ### --config
 Can be given multiple times to specify configs to install.
 Defaults to `--config Debug --config Release`

+### -1/--dep
+Can be given multiple times to build and install specific dependencies.

 ### --reacquire
 Can be given multiple times to reacquire dependencies (zip files will be redownloaded, git repositories will be re-pulled, etc.)

+`--reacquire *` will reacquire all dependencies.

 `--reacquire` implies also `--reinstall`.